 Nonetheless, Tamils had mixed reactions to the concept of Eelam.
 While a handful of groups supported Tamil Eelam, only one prevailed: the Liberation Tigers of Tamil Eelam (LTTE).
 LTTE destroyed other budding Eelam groups like the Tamil Eelam Liberation Organization (TELO) to become the “sole representative of the Tamils.”
 The conflict then escalated into civil war.
 The war officially began after a day of riots targeting Tamils in Colombo in July 1983, a month which has since been dubbed “Black July.”
 The fighting lasted just under three decades and ended in May 2009, when the Sri Lankan government announced that they killed the LTTE leader.

 LTTE was an uncompromising group inspired by Che Guevarra and his guerilla warfare tactics.
 The US Federal Bureau of Investigation (FBI) soon labeled the LTTE a terrorist group after they initiated terror tactics including suicide bombers, the suicide belt, and female-led suicide attacks.
 The group even assassinated two world leaders: Indian Prime Minister Rajiv Gandhi and Sri Lankan President Ranasinghe Premadasa.
 Indeed, the LTTE’s activities extended beyond Sri Lanka’s borders.
 However, LTTE was not the only perpetrator of heinous crimes during the Sri Lankan Civil War.
-The UN High Commissioner for Human Rights determined that both the Tamil insurgent group and the Sinhalese-dominated government have been implicated in war crimes such as the torture of war prisoners and citizen disappearances.
+The UN High Commissioner for Human Rights determined that the Sinhalese-dominated government has also been implicated in war crimes such as the torture of war prisoners and citizen disappearances.
 In one notably brutal example, the government’s forces murdered five Tamil students in the port city of Trincomalee.
 These conflicts, rooted in a quest for power and dignity, descended into brutal violence on both sides, and memories of this violence still haunt the country today.

 The Situation Now and the Protests Revisited